WonderingGodling/My-Mind-Space/src/site/notes/Uni/2/5BM047 Principles of disease investigation in medical microbiology/Principles Of Disease Investigation In Medical Microbiology.md

 #### Virulence
-- A complex interplay between fungal virulence factors and host defence factors will determine whether a fungal infection will cause a disease. o Infection also depends on inoculum size and the immunity of the host o Ability to adhere to host cells. o Produce capsules that allow them to resist phagocytosis. o Ability to acquire iron from red blood cells as in Candida albicans. o Ability to damage host cells by secreting enzymes such as keratinase, elastase, collagenase Ability to resist killing by phagocytes as in dimorphic fungi.
+- A complex interplay between fungal virulence factors and host defence factors will determine whether a fungal infection will cause a disease.
+	- Infection also depends on inoculum size and the immunity of the host
+	- Ability to adhere to host cells.
+	- Produce capsules that allow them to resist phagocytosis.
+	- Ability to acquire iron from red blood cells as in Candida albicans.
+	- Ability to damage host cells by secreting enzymes such as keratinase, elastase, collagenase Ability to resist killing by phagocytes as in dimorphic fungi.
 - Ability to secrete mycotoxins.
 - Exhibiting thermal dimorphism.
 - Ability to block the cell-mediated immune defences of the host.